Leftover Turkey, Mashed Potato & Gravy Breakfast Casserole

 -

-In a large bowl whisk the eggs, milk, garlic powder, onion powder, salt, and black pepper until completely blended with no streaks.
+In a large bowl, whisk together the eggs, milk, turkey gravy, garlic powder, onion powder, salt, and pepper.

 -